 Kristin Olson, originally from Rapid City, is pursuing a Master’s Degree in Nutrition, Exercise and Food science with an emphasis on Nutrition and plans to graduate in May 2016.
 Her thesis project, Pilot Study to Determine the Effects of Consuming Lean Beef on Markers of Metabolic Syndrome in Humans, focuses on participants adding a pre-determined amount of lean beef to their diet to determine if it will have a positive effect on the Metabolic Syndrome symptoms.
 Kristin brings with her a vast array of culinary experience as she has cooked for family and friends from a very young age and served as Food Service Specialist in the United States Army from 1992 to 2001.
 Kristin graduated from Texas Culinary Academy, Austin, Texas in 2004 and went on to begin her own business as a personal chef, in which she planned, purchased, cooked and packaged homemade meals for busy clients.
 In 2012, Kristin was awarded a grant provided by the William and Byrne Griffith Research Fund to conduct a research project that compared the macronutrient content of bison compared to beef.
 This project, under the guidance of Dr. Padu Krishnan, involved recipe compilation and testing as well as tasting panels and resulted in a cookbook titled, “Bison: My Way” Kristin earned her bachelor’s degree in Dietetics from South Dakota State University in 2014.
 Following her graduate studies and dietetic internship, Kristin would like to combine her love of cooking with her dietetics knowledge to help others learn to cook and feel more comfortable in the kitchen as a Registered Dietitian Nutritionist (RDN).

 Biyi Chen is from China.
-She received her bachelor’s degree in Horticultural Sciences from China Agricultural University, and master’s degree in Nutrition, Exercise and Food Science with a specialization in Nutritional Sciences from SDSU.
-She is currently pursuing her PhD degree in Nutrition, Exercise, and Food Science involved in the Young adults Eating and Active for Health (Y.E.A.H.) project.
-Investigators from 13 different states collaborated to develop Y.E.A.H.
-Project (10 week intervention with a 12 month follow-up period) using the community based participatory research method of PRECEDE-PROCEED, and Biyi’ work is data analysis.
-Biyi is very excited to be working towards her graduate certificate in TOP, not only for gaining more knowledge about children obesity, but also for having a great experience in working with other team members.
-In the future, Biyi’ goal is to work as an assistant professor for a University.
+She received her Bachelor’s degree in Horticultural Sciences from China Agricultural University, and Master’s degree in Nutrition, Exercise and Food Science with a specialization in Nutritional Sciences from SDSU.
+She is currently pursuing her PhD degree in Nutrition, Exercise and Food Science involved in the Young Adults Eating and Active for Health (Y.E.A.H.) project.
+Investigators from 13 different states collaborated to develop the Y.E.A.H.
+Project (10 week intervention with a 12 month follow-up period) using the community based participatory research method of PRECEDE-PROCEED, and Biyi’s work is data analysis.
+Biyi is very excited to be working towards her graduate certificate in TOP; not only for gaining more knowledge about children obesity, but also for having a great experience in working with other team members.
+In the future, Biyi’s goal is to work as an assistant professor for a University.
 Through her teaching and research she hopes to help more people learn about nutrition and engage in a healthier lifestyle.

 2013-2014 (Cohort 3) Students